khufkens/GIMP_save_load_guides/README.md

-# Saves guides for the weahtr ML workflow
+# Saves guides for the weaHTR framework

 This GIMP plug-in complements the weaHTR ML workflow for automated climate data recovery.
 When creating a table template the plug-in allows you to export the boundaries of rows and columns, or singlular regions of interest.